frknayk/WeightVis/README.md

 1. Discover limits of library and plot partial in these limits
 2. Add debug levels (its not common to see all debug prints every time)
 3. Make a base class for readers (Libraries/.)
+4. Data passing through functions must be dynamical (give data in every step instead of giving in the beginning)
 - Long term TODO : 3D visualisation

 ## Contribution